Our policy work

 From addressing malnutrition and its impact on children’s development, to improving education quality, a consistent message arising from the Young Lives research is that there are wide differences in the circumstances and opportunities experienced by different children and deprivations in one area of children’s lives may influence outcomes in another.
 A focus on equity and creating an enabling environment for children can help to improve their broader outcomes and their life-chances.

-Growing up with the promise of the MDGs: Save the Children have published a new paper by Young Lives to coincide with the UN High-Level Panel meeting in Bali.
+Growing up with the promise of the MDGs: Save the Children published a new paper by Young Lives to coincide with the UN High-Level Panel meeting in Bali earlier this year.
 Understanding children’s perspectives is essential in shaping polices, particularly for those seeking to deliver on the post-2015 agenda.

-Comment (25 March 2013): Different opportunities: how inequalities affect how children grow up: As the UN's High Level Panel, whose job is to draw up plans for what kind of global development framework should follow the MDGs, meets in Bali, it’s worth assessing the progress made for children around the world since the MDGs were introduced.
+Comment (25 March 2013): Different opportunities: how inequalities affect how children grow up: As the UN's High Level Panel, whose job is to draw up plans for what kind of global development framework should follow the MDGs, met in Bali, it was worth assessing the progress made for children around the world since the MDGs were introduced.